imeleges/REMA_Dubai/README.md

 	<sub>Area of each beadroom boxplot</sub>
 </p>

-Even though there're some studios with area above 750 sqft, still most of them are well apart from 1 bedroom apartments.
+Even though there're some studios with area above 750 sqft, still most of them are well apart from 1 bedroom listings.

 #### Bedrooms

-After all data preprocessing there's 4,802 listings left with total numbers for:
+After all data preprocessing there're 4,802 apartments left, listed below grouped by number of bedrooms:

 - Studio: 435
 - 1 Bedroom: 1474